LkeMitchll/Dotfiles/README.md

 - [telescope.nvim] - a super fast fuzzy finder
 - [vim-fugitive] - an excellent git integration

-You can see a full list of the Neovim plugins I use here [here]
+You can see a full list of the Neovim plugins I use [here]

 I wrote [vish] to manage plugins.